 You can buy a new pot or reuse an existing pot to grow bitter melons.
 But make sure to sterilize it before use.
 This will help remove unwanted pests and diseases from the pot that may harm the bitter melon plant.

 The best way to do this is to soak the pot in a solution that contains 1 part bleach and 9 parts water.
 Soak it for at least 1 hour and then you can rinse it with clean water.
 Let the pot dry in the sun before you can start adding potting soil to it.
 If there are no drainage holes at the bottom of the pot, you can drill some yourself.

 I would recommend using good potting soil rather than garden soil in your pot.
 The garden soil may have too much sand or clay that is not the right texture for growing bitter melons.
 The garden soil may contain pests, diseases, and chemicals that can harm the plant.

 You can buy potting soil suitable for growing bitter melon plants from your local garden center or online.
 Or you can make your own mix using 1 part vermiculite, 1 part perlite, and 1 part peat moss.
 I also like to add compost to the potting soil as it gives a boost of nutrients to the plant.
 It also adds beneficial microorganisms that improve the texture and nutrients in the soil.

-How to add support to the bitter melon plant?
+5. Add support to the bitter melon plant

 Since the bitter melon is a vining plant, you’ll need to provide support so it can grow vertically.
 This will help the plant to grow well and avoid touching the soil.
 This reduces the chances of pests and diseases from the soil reaching the plant.
 It also helps the bitter melon fruit to grow straight and healthy.